ladkrutarth/Machine-Learning-Project/README.md

 # UMKC CS5565 - Intro to Statistical Learning
-**Final Project - FS 2024**
+**Final Project - FS 2024 (R Language)**

-This repository contains the work done for the final project in UMKC's CS5565: **Intro to Statistical Learning** course.
+This repository contains the work done for the final project in UMKC's CS5565: **Intro to Statistical Learning** course, implemented in **R**.
 The project covers multiple tasks in statistical learning, including regression, classification, feature selection, model optimization, splines, decision trees, support vector machines, and neural networks.

 ### Objectives:
 The primary goal of this project is to apply various statistical learning methods to a dataset of choice and perform model optimization and evaluation.
 The tasks include: